 If you would like formal confirmation from Arun District Council that planning permission is not required you should make an application for a Certificate of Lawfulness for a Proposed Use or Development.
+Please also see: Application for a Certificate of Lawfulness Guidance and Certificates of Lawful Development Validation List.pdf [pdf] 96KB .
 This type of application simply asks the question, "is planning permission is required".
 If it is not required you will be issued with a certificate confirming this.
 If planning permission is required, you will then need to continue on to a formal planning application.

 For specific types of work please see the 'do you need permission' area of the portal.

-Our pre-application advice service enables prospective planning applicants to address planning issues prior to the submission of a formal application.
+If your proposal does need planning permission you can apply for pre-application advice.
+This service enables prospective planning applicants to address planning issues prior to the submission of a formal application.
 This service is only for proposals that require planning permission and does not deal with the question of whether planning permission is required.